jtovarro/quay-acs-demo/README.md

 ![Quay install](https://github.com/jtovarro/quay-acs-demo/blob/main/images/quay-install-2.jpg)

-Once the operator is successfuly installed _(it can take some minutes)_ create a namespace:
+Once the operator is successfully installed _(it can take some minutes)_ create a namespace:

 #### __NOTE:__ Log in if your are not already logged.
 Use your user, password and API.